SanderVocke/shoopdaloop/docs/source/index.rst

 ShoopDaLoop
 =======================================

-**ShoopDaLoop** is a live looping application for Linux with a few DAW-like features.
+**ShoopDaLoop** is an audio+MIDI live looping application for Linux with some DAW-like features.

-The main intended use is for quickly expressing complex musical ideas without needing to record full end-to-end tracks for a whole song.
+The main intended use is for quickly expressing musical ideas without needing to record full end-to-end tracks for a whole song.
 It makes for a fun way to jam by oneself.
-Live performance could also be a good use-case, although it is not quite battle-tested enough to recommend that.
+Live performance could also be a good use-case, although at this point it is not quite battle-tested enough to recommend that (yet).

 .. toctree::
    :maxdepth: 2